The experiment concluded. Variant B beat variant A by 4.2% on conversions, p < 0.01. Now what?

 return ranked.slice(0, limit);

-A debrief that says "the green button outperformed the blue button by 4.2%" is useless to a strategist.
-What they need is: why did this happen, what does it confirm or contradict from prior tests, and where should the team invest next?
+A debrief that says "the green button outperformed the blue one by 4.2%" is not analysis.
+It is paraphrase.
+The strategist needs three things: why the result happened, what it confirms or contradicts from prior tests, and where the team should put the next dollar.

-The Experiment Interpreter builds causal narratives by layering three types of evidence.
+The Interpreter builds causal narratives by triangulating three evidence layers.

 Direct experimental evidence